varshiths/scg-augmented/diary.md

 To avoid bad predictions in the beginning, only the student network is trained for the first five epochs.
 This is simulated by starting training from the nob checkpoint at epoch 5.

+Insights:
+- Monitored the softmax values during training
+- Problem still persists - check hyper params exploration on validation set
+- The number of preds \ bg pred correctly is better by teacher
+- Teacher almost always misses “bg” - student is better
+- The pressure for student to match “bg” is hurting the scores of the other relations
+- The VG Bias (Prior) accounts for overlaps, i.e., if boxes overlap, then the relation is "bg"

+Approaches:
+- Figure out if "bg" class can be skipped from the teaching process
+- Manually construct bg from language (difficult)
+- Decrease the probability of bg class globally